Frequently Asked Questions

 What scheduling flexibility is expected from on-campus employers for academic obligations or finals week?
 Accordion Closed

-At NAU, student employees are students, first.
+Student employees are students first.
 On-campus employers often change their staffing schedule each finals week as their student staff typically have different availability due to final exams, projects, or presentations.
 Student employees and their supervisors are expected to communicate academic obligations, meetings, and scheduling conflicts well in advance.
 Student employees and their supervisors are expected to attempt to find shift coverage when applicable and provide appropriate accommodations that support student success while maintaining business operations.

 How is summer eligibility or hours per week different?
 Accordion Closed